Civilian social ties make Tampa desirable posting for generals

 TAMPA, Florida A former mosquito-infested swamp occupying a 5,700-acre (2,300-hectare) spit of land on Florida's west coast, MacDill Air Force base is considered a sought-after posting in the U.S. military.

-The base, now at the centre of a spiralling scandal that forced the resignation of former CIA Director David Petraeus, also boasts close civilian ties with the neighbouring city of Tampa, just outside its gates.
+The base, now at the center of a spiraling scandal that forced the resignation of former CIA Director David Petraeus, also boasts close civilian ties with the neighboring city of Tampa, just outside its gates.

 Jill Kelley, 37, a Tampa socialite, seemed to embody that civilian bond, and did all she could to make officers and their wives feel right at home.